The Right to Remain a Student: How California School Policies Fail to Protect and Serve

 The report's findings make one thing very clear: districts should not permanently station police on campus.
 However, as long as police remain on campus, districts must adopt and enforce policies that clearly guide school staff on whether and when they can request police assistance.
 Similarly, districts policies must establish procedures that protect students' rights during interactions with police.

-In addition to the report, the ACLU developed Model Advocacy Resources that help counteract the influence of unconscious bias on staff decisions and eliminate police involvement in school disciplinary matters better left to administrator, counselors, and mental health professionals.
+In addition to the report, the ACLU developed that help counteract the influence of unconscious bias on staff decisions and eliminate police involvement in school disciplinary matters better left to administrator, counselors, and mental health professionals.
 The Model Advocacy Resources help community stakeholders identify problematic district policies, develop advocacy strategies, and push their district to adopt and enforce policies that give meaningful protection to students' rights on campus.
 Keep reading for our Model Advocacy Resources guide.

 ACLU Model Advocacy Resources